What’s required to practise midwifery in Ontario?

 To access the Jurisprudence e-Learning module and exam you will require a user ID and password.

-Applicants for registration must complete and submit the Jurisprudence Course registration form to the College—including payment—to receive login information to access the online module and examination.
+Applicants for registration must complete and submit the Jurisprudence Course Application Form to the College—including payment—to receive login information to access the online module and examination.

 Applicants can submit the form along with payment through one of two methods: